CAR T-Cell Therapy Costs: Why is it So Expensive?

 If you know anything about chimeric antigen receptor T-cell therapy (CAR T-cell therapy), you’re likely to know it’s expensive.
 Like crazy expensive.
 When I was offered my treatment, the estimated price was $1 million – and that was even WITH being in a clinical trial.
 It’s an eye-watering amount of money, and well beyond the reach of most people without substantial help.

-In my case, as a foreigner in the U.S. medical system (I live in New Zealand and was having to travel to the U.S. for treatment), there was no health insurance company, no government support - just friends, family, savings, and loans.
+In my case, I was a foreigner in the U.S. medical system (I live in New Zealand and was having to travel to the U.S. for treatment).
+There was no health insurance company, no government support - just friends, family, savings, and loans.
 The clinical trial meant that the pharma company paid for some of the costs – but not all of them.

-We’ve had to cover the travel and accommodations (12 trips so far from New Zealand to Boston, and over 5 months in total staying there), plus the hospital costs, time off work, etc. etc. In some trials, the pharma company will pay for the hospital costs, and possibly even the out of pocket travel, but my trial didn’t include those benefits.
+We’ve had to cover the travel and accommodations.
+That includes 12 trips so far from New Zealand to Boston, and over 5 months in total staying there.
+Then there are the hospital expenses, time off work, etc. In some trials, the pharma company will pay for the hospital costs, and possibly even the out of pocket travel.
+But my trial didn’t include those benefits.

-At one point, we thought we’d have to sell our home to pay for the treatment, but luckily, in the end, we managed to not have to do that – because my life insurance policy gave us a payout.
-All in all, I was extremely lucky to get the treatment without going broke, but I am also very aware that for many people, the current cost of CAR T-cell therapy is simply out of reach.
+At one point, we thought we’d have to sell our home to pay for the treatment.
+But luckily, in the end, we managed to not have to do that – because my life insurance policy gave us a payout.
+All in all, I was extremely lucky to get the treatment without going broke.
+But I am also very aware that for many people, the current affordability of CAR T-cell therapy is simply out of reach.
 The final estimated bill for me is around $250,000 – and I consider that low.

 CAR T-cell therapy is different than other treatments